 The cost for hourly parking at the Marine Parking Garage, Shoppers Lot, and North Franklin Lot is remaining the same at $.75 per hour.

-- Permits are facility-specific: DTC permits are only valid at the Downtown Transportation Center parking garage and MPG Permits are only valid at the Marine Parking Garage.
+- Permits are facility-specific: DTC permits are only valid at the Downtown Transit Center parking garage and MPG Permits are only valid at the Marine Parking Garage.

 - Permits are in the form of a paper hangtag, which must be visibly displayed on your rear view mirror with the expiration date facing the front of your vehicle, as indicated on the permit.